Facts about Illiteracy

 Learn how to explain the Reading Process to Students

-One of our sponsors, Reading Horizons, provides 30-days of free access to an online training for teachers that reveals the underlying rules of the English language.
+The RISE Reading Workshop provides 30-days of free access to an online training for teachers that reveals the underlying rules of the English language.
 The strategies taught in the workshop make providing systematic and explicit decoding instruction to beginning readers, struggling readers, and English language learners a simpler process.
 You can sign up for 30-days of free access by clicking here.